ADVERTISEMENT

 While serious financial hardships are a challenge on their own, many people also struggle with simply managing their money.
 For instance, a 2020 Intuit survey of over 1,500 people revealed that more than 60% didn’t even know how much they had spent the previous month.

-To help people become more mindful and intentional with their finances, Bored Panda reached out to Francesca Henry, the creator of The Money Fox, an Instagram blog where she shares her best cost-cutting tips.
+To learn more about how to be mindful and intentional with our finances, Bored Panda reached out to Francesca Henry, the creator of The Money Fox, an Instagram blog where she shares her best cost-cutting tips.

 “I started my page because years ago, I found myself in a tough financial situation,” Francesca tells us.
 “At the time, there weren’t many Instagram pages like mine, and I had to trawl through Google to find websites that could help.
 Most of what I found was aimed at the U.S., though.
 When I started trying things for myself, like side hustles and budgeting, I realized I needed to share what I was learning so no one else would feel the way I did—searching for help but not finding any.”